gcxchange-gcechange/custom-welcome-banner/README.md

 ## Summary

-- The web part pulls the current user's name and displays it after the greeting text.
+- The webpart pulls the current user's name and displays it after the greeting text.
 - It contains a clickable button that redirects to another page.
 - The link URL for the button can be entered in the property pane.
 - Welcome message displays in between greeting text and the button.
 - The greeting text, welcome message, and text on the button are customizable through the property pane.
 - Since all the text in the webpart customizable through the property pane, it can be used in any language.
+- Webpart can be placed in full-width column layouts.

 ## Prerequisites
 None